Unboxed-Software/solana-course/content/hello-world-program.md

 }
 ```

-All together, the hello world program will look like this:
+All together, the “Hello, world!” program will look like this:

 ```rust
 use solana_program::{